Trip Summary and Itinerary Map

 Day 4 - Porting in Port Stanley:

-Days 5 & 6 - Once more to the sea:
+Days 5 to 6 - At sea to South Georgia:

 On the way to South Georgia, you cross the Antarctic Convergence.
 The temperature gradually cools, and nutritious water rises to the surface of the sea due to colliding water columns.
 This phenomenon sometimes attracts a multitude of seabirds near the ship, including several species of albatross, shearwaters, petrels, prions, and skuas.